Avoid the Herd Mentality and Grow Your Sports Betting Bankroll

 It’s important to note that in the control group (the group where the actors gave the obviously right answers instead of the obviously wrong ones), less than 1% of the participants ever answered incorrectly.

-What Drove The Asch Study Conformity?
+What Drove the Asch Conformity Experiment?

 Researchers determined that people conformed to their peer’s opinion – even when they were obviously incorrect – for primarily two reasons: the pressure to fit in and the belief that their peers were better informed.